Get assistance paying rent in San Francisco County and City.

 Family Service Agency – The main office is at 1010 Gough Street, and they run an Eviction Assistance Program.
 Staff is available to offer counseling, resources, financial aid, crisis intervention, cash, and homelessness prevention assistance to San Francisco families and individuals to retain their housing.
 (415) 474-7310 ext.
 318

-The Hamilton Family Center (phone number (415) 409-2100) can give free food, shelter, rent assistance, housing and guidance.
+The Hamilton Family Center (phone number (415) 409-2100) or dial ((415) 292-9930) can give free food, shelter, rent assistance, housing and guidance.
 They serve more than 250 San Francisco families daily.
 They run shelters and transitional housing too.
 Learn more on Hamilton Center assistance programs in San Francisco.

 Housing and rent counseling services are offered by Compass Family Services.
 The so called Compass Connecting Point housing assistance program connects people under threat of eviction with a counselor to help access the best resources to help families find stability.
 If you have received an eviction notice call Compass Connecting Point at 1-888-811-7233.